Resume TemplatesJobscan's Guide to everything you need to know about resumes templates to standout to recruiters and make it past ATS

 - What information can I omit?

 Answering questions like these will help you to develop only the best information for your resume, keeping it clear and concise.
-Being concise and relevant is one of the most important rules in resume writing.
 Recruiters and hiring managers will take an average of six seconds to skim your resume, so filling it with key achievements from your professional history is crucial to getting an interview.

-Resume templates are an inexpensive, and often free, alternative to pricey online programs and resume writers.
-Hiring a resume writer can cost anywhere between $400-$1100, and while their expertise is well-worth the price, most of us can’t afford that level of help.
-However, while resume templates are a great alternative, they can also cause problems in resume writing.
+Resume templates are an inexpensive, often free, alternative to pricey online programs and resume writers.
+Hiring a resume writer can cost anywhere between $400-$1100, and while their expertise is generally worth the price, most of us can’t afford that level of help- especially as a job seeker.
+However, while resume templates are a great alternative, they can also cause problems in resume writing, but you can avoid them by following these tips..

-Taking the time to learn the basic sections of a resume and how to use them correctly will add a lot of value to your resume writing process.
-Resume templates help you break down each section and give you guidelines for formatting.
+Taking the time to learn the basic sections of a resume and how to use them correctly will add a lot of value to your resume writing process, especially when you’re deciding which resume template to use.

 Illustration of the basic sections of a chronological resume